Looking for Christmas tree themes for 2022? Then look for them in both the past and the future.

 Having a theme for your Christmas tree ideas helps to create a coherent look – and while it’s good to keep up with trends, the most important thing is to make sure it’s one that’s true to your personal style and suited to your home.

-Choosing a theme for this year is therefore not necessarily about keeping up with trends, but how you can make your style look and feel good right now.
-From sustainable decorations to reduce your holiday carbon footprint, to traditional styles that have endured for decades, take a look at these ideas for Christmas tree themes and get some expert tips too.
+Choosing a theme for your Christmas decor ideas this year is therefore not necessarily about keeping up with trends, but how you can make your style look and feel good right now.
+From sustainable decorations to reduce your holiday carbon footprint to traditional styles that have endured for decades, take a look at these ideas for Christmas tree themes and get some expert tips too.

 A Christmas tree should always be personal in its design, but this year, consider making it more unique than ever before.
-‘The last 18 months have given many people the opportunity to learn new skills, so expect to see more handmade Christmas wreaths, table decorations, candle holders and crackers reflecting the creator’s style and personality,’ says Coombes.
+‘The recent pandemic has given many people the opportunity to learn new skills, so expect to see more handmade Christmas wreaths, table decorations, candle holders, and crackers reflecting the creator’s style and personality,’ says Daisy Coombes.

 This stunning example features numerous woven rattan snowflakes among the decorations and Christmas tree topper ideas, in a style that could easily be recreated at home with a bit of crafty know-how.